surligas/gr-cs330/examples/README.md

 undestand what is going on.
 Propably you will not have access to a SDR hardware device to capture radio signals.
 Don't worry!
 We did that for you.
 Download a signal capture from this [link](https://drive.google.com/open?id=0B2PEM30YcjHXYU5zaFZaQVNjeEk)
+* `quantization.grc`: See how the quantization noise changes with respect to the quantization resolution and frequency

 # Captured Signal files
 All captured signal files will have the following naming convention: